pwilmart/pwilmart.github.io/_posts/2021-04-22-Parent-ion-tolerance.md

 date: 2021-04-22
 ---

-# Go big or go home?

 A comparison of narrow parent ion mass tolerances and wide parent ion mass tolerances.

 ## Introduction

-Back on March 26, 2021, I posted a Twitter poll asking what parent ion mass tolerance people though would give the best search engine results.
+Back on March 26, 2021, I posted a Twitter poll asking what parent ion mass tolerance people thought would give the best search engine results.
 There were 193 votes cast:

 Tolerance|Votes
 ---------|-----